 Ventura College’s Veterinary Technology Program prepares students for careers within the veterinary and animal healthcare industry as veterinary assistants and veterinary technicians.
 Through the integration of hands-on experiential learning and curriculum design, students will be engaged in a modern, active learning environment.
 Graduates will be prepared to enter the expanding animal healthcare industry as part of a team of individuals dedicated to the care of domestic animals, small and large.
 The first year of courses within the Veterinary Technology degree program can be applied towards earning a Certificate of Achievement in Veterinary Assistant, allowing students to seek initial, entry level employment in the field of veterinary technology while completing the Associate Degree requirements.

 In order to become a licensed Registered Veterinary Technician (RVT), candidates must complete an Associate Degree in Veterinary Technology from an AVMA accredited program and pass the National Veterinary Technician Exam (VTNE).
-Although Ventura College is in the process of submitting an initial application to the AVMA for accreditation, at this point, this program is not accredited and graduates are not guaranteed the ability to sit for the National Veterinary Technician Exam.
-Of course, we hope to have accreditation in place by the time the first program class will graduate in Fall of 2022.
-Please check back here for updates on accreditation status.
+An application for AVMA accreditation has been accepted; however application for accreditation does not guarantee accreditation and applying for accreditation does not grant any temporary status of accreditation.
+Please contact the Veterinary Technology Office for further information.
 Although Ventura College’s veterinary technology program courses meet the requirements for California’s RVT alternate route, at this time, enrollment for the vet tech courses is limited to students admitted into the Associate Degree program.

 Program Purpose: Veterinary assistants and technicians are highly skilled assistants to veterinarians and researchers, and are critical to the veterinary field, with access to career opportunities that continue to experience high demand and strong growth.
 According to the U.S. Department of Labor, Bureau of Labor Statistics (BLS), both